What you need to know

 Can fixing be cheaper even after paying break costs?

-Let's look at a quick example.
-Say you have a 3-year fixed rate loan with one year left on the fixed period.
+Example: Say you have a 3-year fixed rate loan with 1 year left on the fixed period.

-You can use this lower rate to get a rough estimate of your loan break costs.
-The difference in your original fixed rate versus the current offer of 3.00% can stand in for the more complicated difference in funding costs.
-The basic break fee calculation is:
+By using the lower rate you can get a rough estimate of your loan break costs.
+The difference in your original fixed rate versus the new offer can stand in for the more complicated difference in funding costs (for a more comprehensive guide on break fee costs see here).
+The difference is 80 basis points, or 0.80%.

-Assuming that your break cost is $2,400, as per our example above.
-Now, consider the potential savings if you switched to a much lower rate from another lender, such as 2.19%.
-You'd save money in the long-run, even when paying the $2,400 break fee, because your repayments would be lower.
+Assuming that your break cost is $3,200, as in our example above, consider the potential savings if you switched to a much lower rate from a different lender.
+Let's say you break your old loan then get a variable rate loan with a rate of 4.80%.

 |Old loan||New loan|